As a manager in Japan, the buck stops with you.

-If a project bombs, you’re ultimately the one who’ll deal with the repercussions, whether it’s lost revenue or angry clients.
+If a project bombs, you are ultimately the one who will deal with the repercussions, whether it is lost revenue or angry clients.

 Given the weight of their responsibilities, some leaders avoid delegating in favour of keeping a controlling hand and extra-close eye on projects big and small.

-Learning how to delegate work effectively is a management strategy that requires thoughtful consideration; it’s not constantly dumping undesirable work on the nearest direct report.
+Learning how to delegate work to employees effectively is a management strategy that requires thoughtful consideration; it is not constantly dumping undesirable work on the nearest direct report.

 To determine which assignments should be delegated and to whom, create a list of the tasks you typically tackle and break them down into three categories: